smart-on-fhir/fhir-bulk-data-docs/export.md

 ---
 ### Bulk Data Kick-off Request

-This FHIR Operation initiates the asynchronous generation of data files for all patients or a group of patients contained in a FHIR server.
+This FHIR Operation initiates the asynchronous generation of data files for all patients, a group of patients, or all available data contained in a FHIR server.

 Note: Only data the client application has authorization to access and that the relevant business agreements allow should be returned.